Camillahannesbo/BDS_MLOPs_Assignment/REPORT README.md

 **Traning Dataset Creation:**

 Creating the training/test split data was first retrieved from the Hopsworks Feature Store where the feature view was stored.
-The training data was then randomly split into 80% assigned to training and the remaining 20% is left out for testing and evaluating the performance of the model.
+The training data was then randomly split into 80% assigned to training and the remaining 20% was left out for testing and evaluating the model's performance.
 A `random_state` was set to ensure reproducibility.

 **Traning Prediction Model:**

-From the XGBoost Python Package, XGBoost Regressor was initialized as the model used for training and testing.
+From the XGBoost Python Package, the XGBoost Regressor was initialized as the model used for training and testing.
 The model is fitted to the train data and further evaluated on test data using validation metrics from the sklearn library.

 | Validation metrics   | Value   |
 |----------------------|---------|